Human Service Worker II

 NECESSARY SPECIAL REQUIREMENTS:

-The appointee to the position must satisfactorily complete a criminal background check.
-Child Protective Services Registry check, and driving record check to the satisfaction of the employer.
+The appointee will be required to complete a criminal background check and a check of the Child Protective Services Registry to the satisfaction of the employer.
 Some positions may require a driver's license or ability to efficiently access other means of transportation in order to work with clients and community service providers outside the office.
 Some positions may require oral and written bilingual competency in English and a target or preferred second language.
-Sufficiently mobile to work and meet with clients.

-Ability to operate keyboard driven equipment.
+Ability to use automated technology.
+Ability to communicate clearly and concisely both verbally and in writing.
 All duties performed with or without reasonable accommodations.

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.